-** Copy received from the publisher (Harper Collins) at ALA 2014, in exchange for an honest review**
+*Copy provided by the publisher (Algonquin Young Readers) in exchange for an honest review*

 Last year I snagged Sara Farizan’s debut novel, If You Could Be Mine at BEA.
 It was literally number one on my list and I read it on the plane ride home.
 LOVED it and it still has a special place on my book shelf.
 Needless to say I was so giddy when I saw she had a new book coming out.
 In my opinion, Sara writes the types of books that the YA genre is sincerely lacking.
 Told with such a strong voice and full of inspiration, I just know that her stories will touch many.

 Like her first book, Tell Me Again How a Crush Should Feel stars a young Iranian girl who is battling with her identity and finding where she fits in.
 Although, this story’s subject matter is not as intense as her other book, it still delivers the same amount of emotion.
 Leila is from a traditional Iranian family, living in America and attending a private high school called Armstead Academy.
 Leila already feels like an outsider because of her cultural differences.
 But she is also hiding a secret; she likes girls.
 She’s afraid of what the kids at school would think if they knew, but mostly she is afraid of her parent’s reaction.
 Being gay is not typically accepted in Iran.
 In fact, many are punished for it.
 Then Armstead gets a new student.
 Saskia is gorgeous and confident and Leila is instantly attracted to her.
 But this girl might just be bad news.
 Thankfully, Leila has some true friends she can lean on, and her happily ever after might not be too far away.